rbartelme/rbartelme.github.io/about.md

 Ryan is a scientist and technologist who thrives at the intersection of biology and data science.
 His work spans from wet lab research to cloud infrastructure, always with an eye toward solving real biological problems through computational approaches.

 Currently bridging academia and industry, Ryan brings expertise in bioinformatics, data engineering, DevOps, and AI/machine learning to biological research challenges.
-His background gives him a unique perspective on how statistical thinking and systems approaches can transform scientific workflows.
+Throughout his career, Ryan has remained committed to the idea that the most interesting problems exist at the boundaries between disciplines.

 ---